 - Contribute and aid in the appropriate retention of students at Daemen University.

 - Promote a heightened awareness and respect for campus diversity and increase the sense of community.

 - Provide information and opportunities for self-assessment and future development.

-Orientation provides a simple yet thorough introduction to those basic transition needs that all students face.
+Orientation provides a simple yet thorough introduction to those basic transition needs which all students face.
 The programs affords new students with information and access to services that address these transitional needs.
-As an intensive beginning to their college career, orientation addresses and responds to the following immediate needs and concerns of first-year students and their families:
+As an intensive beginning to their university career, orientation addresses and responds to the following immediate needs and concerns of first-year students and their families:

 - Environmental Adjustment:

 Where does one live, sleep, eat, study, negotiate the campus and its resources, feel safe and secure, etc?

 How does one make friends, network with other students and campus personnel, and become a part of the university community?